Dennis Anderson

 Dennis Montague Anderson (born October 24, 1960) is an American former professional monster truck driver.
 He is the creator, team owner, and former driver of "Grave Digger" on the USHRA Monster Jam circuit.
 Anderson is from Kill Devil Hills, North Carolina, where he currently resides.
-Nicknamed "The Icon", he is often regarded as one of the greatest monster truck drivers of all time.
-Anderson has won 4 Monster Jam World titles, including a freestyle title in 2000, and 3 racing titles in 2004, 2006, and 2010.
+Nicknamed "the Icon", he is often regarded as one of the greatest monster truck drivers of all time.
+Anderson has won four Monster Jam World titles, including a freestyle title in 2000, and three racing titles in 2004, 2006, and 2010.

 Career

-Dennis started out as a mud bogger with his original truck in 1982.
+Anderson started out as a mud bogger with his original truck in 1982.
 His career started when he first worked on a farm at the time for a wealthy family.
 One day the boss's son came in talking smack calling Dennis’s 1952 Ford pickup truck painted in red primer, junk, and it would not make it through the mud like his truck would.
 So Dennis, offended, talked back to the boss's son and told him "I'll take this junk and dig you a Grave!"
 The other workers, impressed, wrote "Grave Digger" on Dennis’s time card.
 When Dennis got home that day he spray painted Grave Digger on the door.
 And that weekend Dennis met with the boss's son along with his friends at the mud hole and won.

 The truck was later rebuilt with larger wheels and using a 1951 Ford panel truck painted in silver and blue.
 At one local show, a scheduled monster truck failed to appear and Anderson, who already had large tractor tires on the truck, offered to crush cars in the absence of the full-size monster truck.
 The success of the event led Anderson to pursue monster trucks as a career.

 In 1986, Grave Digger was further modified and first received its distinctive black graveyard paint scheme.
 In 1987 and 1988 Anderson drove the truck primarily at TNT Motor sports races.
 In 1988 Anderson beat Bigfoot in Saint Paul, Minnesota, on a show taped for ESPN.

 Anderson moved to a newly built Grave Digger 2 in 1989, made with a 1950 Chevrolet panel van body.
 TNT began promoting Grave Digger heavily, especially for races on the Tuff Trax syndicated television series and ESPN's Powertrax.
 This was helped by Bigfoot running a limited schedule in the 1989 championship as the team constructed Bigfoot 8.
 During the same year, construction of Grave Digger 3 had begun.
 While Dennis drove Grave Digger 2, his brother Leslie drove Grave Digger 1.